-One area which has attracted a lot of recent attention is that in which one has access to a joint distribution but is interested in inference for only a (relatively low-dimensional) marginal of that distribution.
+One area which has attracted a lot of attention is that in which one has access to a joint distribution but is interested in inference for only a (relatively low-dimensional) marginal of that distribution.
 It was demonstrated in Beaumont (2003) that with a clever spatial-extension scheme one could justify an approximation to the ideal marginal scheme.

-Such an approach was further analysed by Andrieu and Roberts (2009) (and there is a trail of more recent work) who termed them pseudomarginal methods.
+Such an approach was further analysed by Andrieu and Roberts (2009) (and there is a trail of more recent work) who termed them pseudo-marginal methods.
+The idea is motivated as follows.
+Suppose you wanted to run an MCMC algorithm on a model parameter but you could not compute the acceptance probability at each step because the likelihoods appearing in the numerator and denominator of the Metropolis-Hastings ratio are intractable.
+However, at some additional cost you are able to obtain a Monte Carlo estimate for each likelihood.
+If you were to simply plug in those estimates into the Metropolis-Hastings ratio, you have no guarantees that the MCMC algorithm still has the correct target distribution.
+The essence of the pseudo-marginal method is to view the act of doing Monte Carlo estimation as an instance of data augmentation; the augmentation comes from all the extra randomness you need to do the Monte Carlo step.
+By writing down this augmentation explicitly and treating the randomness associated with the Monte Carlo steps carefully, one is able to show that the MCMC algorithm still has the correct target.

-A closely related idea is the particle MCMC (PMCMC) approach of Andrieu et al. (2010).
+A closely related idea is the particle MCMC (PMCMC) approach of Andrieu, Doucet, and Holenstein (2010).
 Here, SMC algorithms are used within an MCMC algorithm to integrate out large collections of latent variables.
 A number of schemes can be justified based upon a common extended-space view of these algorithms.